Close Menu

 Forget the title “intern”; in a well-structured Swiss program, you are a Junior Project Coordinator.
 Your responsibilities are real and carry weight.
 A typical day is never typical, but your core duties will cluster around key project phases.

 During the planning and pre-production phase, you will be deep in the logistics.
 This means managing supplier databases, comparing quotes from caterers, AV technicians, and printing services.
-You will help create and update critical path timelines using tools like Asana, Trello, or Microsoft Project, ensuring every task from venue booking to speaker confirmation is on track.
+You will help create and update critical-path timelines using tools such as Asana, Trello, or Microsoft Project, ensuring every task, from venue booking to speaker confirmation, stays on track.
 You’ll be responsible for compiling registration data, generating badges, and preparing participant lists.
 A major task is assisting with the creation of event portfolios—print and digital documents that contain everything from the run-of-show to emergency contact sheets.

 In the on-site execution phase, your role becomes dynamic and frontline.
 You will be the point of contact for specific vendors, guiding them to loading docks and ensuring they stick to their setup schedules.
 You will manage the “speaker ready room,” ensuring presentations are loaded, and that speakers have water and a minder to get them to the stage.
 You’ll oversee registration desk operations, handling issues from lost badges to last-minute attendee changes.
 Crucially, you’ll learn the art of “walkie-talkie comms”—clear, concise, and calm communication under pressure to solve problems like a missing lectern or a coffee station running low on cups.